jceme/RelaxedJsonParser/README.md

 	Parser = require("JsonParser");

 fs.readFile("myconf.json", function(err, source) {
+	var jsondata;
 	if (err) throw err;

+	try {
-	var jsondata = Parser.parse(source);
+		jsondata = Parser.parse(source);

 		// JSON parsed into jsondata, you are now free to use it ...
+	}
+	catch (e) {
+		// If even this JSON source is not parseable then an error is thrown by the parser }
 });
 ```